Wednesday, February 12, 2025

 Liberty Guides the People by Eugene Delacroix, 1830-1831 (cut to highlight the figures)

-Take the vast 19th-century space in front of Notre-Dame Cathedral that makes the giant church seem smaller and less imposing than when medieval houses huddled up to it.
-Built after the first conscious working-class revolt (in 1848), the empty expanse let troops assemble to repress future upheavals.
+The vast 19th-century space in front of Notre-Dame Cathedral makes the giant church seem smaller and less imposing than when medieval houses huddled up to it.
+Built after the first conscious working-class revolt (in 1848), the void let troops assemble to counter future upheavals.
+Guidebooks skip it.

 # # #